Work Process Dance About

 Naming can be a trickier part of my process.
 With this project I wanted to draw from words which associated to the idea of transitioning and the transcommunity.

 As shown above, I initially chose the name “Doll House” referring to the term “dolls” which is a self-identifiable term used by many trans women.
-The name “Doll House” also served to recognize that the dolls would be housemates.
 In the end, I chose “Verity” as it means truth, which is an essential element of transitioning and fully living as your true self.

-My naming process was also coincided by logo development.
-I wanted to choose a typeface that embodied youthful and modern aesthetics.
-Ultimately I landed on Dunbar Tall Medium while softening some areas of the letter forms to be more playful and kid-friendly.
-I also wanted to draw from previous name ideas such as Metamorphasis and Evolution.
-To do this, I held onto the butterfly motif, seeing as the butterfly is known for the beauty that exists in its transformation.
+My naming process was coincided by logo development.
+I chose Dunbar Tall Medium and softened some areas of the letter forms to be more playful and kid-friendly.
+I also wanted to maintain this concept of metamorphasis and evolution; To do this I kept the butterfly motif, as the butterfly is known for the beauty of its transformation.

-Because style are very important aspects of gender expression, fashion was a critical factor for my visual inspiration behind this project.
-I looked to several fashion illustrations and runway pieces when solidifying the style guide for the illustrations and physical components of this project.
+Because fashion and style are very important elements of gender expression, I looked to several fashion illustrations and runway pieces when solidifying the style guide for the illustrations and styling of the dolls.

 5. Story Development/Character Design

-When bringing my work to class for critique, my peers introduced the idea of including different age ranges of dolls for younger audiences to grow with the dolls.
-This decision brought about the introduction of two new characters:
+When looking over my work, my peers introduced the idea of including different age ranges of dolls for younger audiences to grow with the dolls.
+This decision sparked the creation of two new characters: Angel and Noa

 Angel: